Erik-Aasen/veganFoodFind/README.md

 - Image EXIF data stripped upon upload and users can choose image orientation, edit and delete their posts

+- Types defined with Typescript in front and back end

 - Mobile responsive design utilizing Bootstrap

 ## Technologies used

 - React w/ Context
+- Typescript
 - Bootstrap
 - NodeJS
 - Express